dong-hao/occam1ddc/README.md

 # occam1ddc
 Toy Occam inversion code for 1D DC  (Schlumberger) method in Matlab

+## DATA
+The example data are (literally) copied from Table 4 of the Constable 1989 paper
+see:
+Constable, S. C., Parker, R. L., & Constable, C. G. (1987).
+Occam’s
+inversion: A practical algorithm for generating smooth models from electromagnetic sounding data.
+Geophysics, 52(3), 289–300. still not easy to imagine how you do an AB for 20,000 m(?

+## USAGE
+See example/testbench.m for a simple demonstration on how to load the data and call the inversion code.

 ## something like a disclaimer

 This was one of many toy codes I fiddled with when I was a student - I hope this could be useful to our students nowadays in the EM community.
 Those who want to try this script are free to use it on academic/educational cases.
 But of course, I cannot guarantee the script to be working properly and calculating correctly (although I wish so).
 Have you any questions or suggestions, please feel free to contact me (but don't you expect that I will reply quickly!).